 If your cut begins to look infected, showing signs of redness or a purulent discharge, antibiotics should be started.
 An expedition doc should look at the types of bacteria they want to cover and remember the above species are likely in the wound.
 Oral ciprofloxacin or tmp/smx are two good places to start.
 Most people do not require prophylactic antibiotics, following a cut or skin break that contacts sea water.
 Exceptions to this are those with chronic illness such as diabetes or blood disorders like hemophilia.
 Of course, people with a weakened immune system (AIDS, chemotherapy, long term steroid treatment) or prior liver disease like cirrhosis should all receive prophylactic antibiotics.
 Ciprofloxacin or tmp/smx are both good alternatives for prophylaxis, as well.

 Hopefully, everybody’s trip to the beach will not end in irrigating their wounds on the shore.
 But, this is a common injury and can lead to a serious problem, if infection if ignored.
-A little preperation and some irrigation can help keep an embarassing and funny story from turning into a scary and dangerous event!
+A little preparation and some irrigation can help keep an embarrassing and funny story from turning into a scary and dangerous event!

 Erik McLaughlin, Adventure Doc.